chrisgorgo/alleninf/README.md

 alleninf
 ========

 Compare an unthresholded statistical map of a brain with gene expression patterns from [Allen Human Brain Atlas](http://human.brain-map.org/).
+See the [OHBM 2014 poster](http://f1000research.com/posters/1097120) for more details.

 Installation
 ------------